Yusen-Peng/BPMT/README.md

     - [ ] add class token
     - [ ] add FC layer

-- [ ] add additional FC layers to reduce dimension
+- [ ] add additional FC layers for dimension reduction (hold it for now - add this simple component when it comes to IIP-Transformer)

 ### Second phase of masked pretraining (modality pair level)

-- [ ] construct pairs of features from modality i and modality j
+- [ ] construct pairs of features from modality i and modality j (we will have 5 choose 2 = 10 combinations/pairs in total)
+  - [ ] first of all, load single-modality checkpoints from the first training stage
+  - [ ] we can also freeze certain layers in T1 durinh second stage training (tricky - a balance is needed)

 - [ ] implement the cross attention layer

-- [ ] implement another IIP-Transformer (T2), should be similar to T1
+- [ ] implement another IIP-Transformer (T2), should be similar to T1 [hold this for now]
   - [ ] individual transformer layer
     - [ ] Intra-Inter-Part attention
     - [ ] S-IIPA